gferreira/fb-variable-spacing/docs/_reference/spacing-states-module.md

 order  : 2
 ---

-A Python module with tools to work with spacing states in UFO fonts.
+A Python module to work with spacing states in UFO fonts.
 {: .lead}

 * Table of Contents